eclipse-vertx/vert.x/core_manual_java.md

 Messages are sent on the event bus to an *address*.

 Vert.x doesn't bother with any fancy addressing schemes.
-In vert.x an address is simply a string, any string is valid.
+In Vert.x an address is simply a string, any string is valid.
 However it is wise to use some kind of scheme, e.g. using periods to demarcate a namespace.

 Some examples of valid addresses are `europe.news.feed1`, `acme.games.pacman`, `sausages`, and `X`.